Intramuscular Injection

 NOTE:

-• If you are drawing the medicine from the vial inject equal amount of air into the vial before drawing the medication.
+• If you are drawing the medicine from the vial inject an equal amount of air into the vial before drawing the medication.

-• If drug is in the ampule break the ampule and keep ready before picking up of syringe.
+• If the drug is in the ampule break the ampule and keep ready before picking up of syringe.

 • If the client is emaciated, hold the muscles together to prevent damage to the underlying bones.